llyas36/myfirst_repo/README.md

 # Simple Portfolio Project 🎨💼

-This is a personal portfolio website that showcases everything about me, including my skills, projects, and experiences.
+This is a personal portfolio website that showcases everything about me, It is a school project, including my skills, projects, and experiences.
 It was created as part of a web development project for my university coursework.

 ## 🛠 Technologies Used
 - **HTML** - Structure of the website